Dogs commonly get heart disease especially as they age.

 We recommend a twice yearly comprehensive blood test.
 These can be done through our discounted medication review system where a reminder is sent to your phone and the consultation and blood tests are done at a more affordable price.

-Chest xrays will be taken to assess the heart-score of your dog.
+Chest xrays can be taken to assess the heart-score of your dog.
 This measures the size of your dog’s heart and is an excellent monitoring tool.
 Hearts will enlarge and become more inefficient as the disease progresses, especially with inadequate medication.
-Dogs in our healthy heart program have a free yearly chest x-ray.
+Chest xrays will also detect any congestion in the lung fields which will indicate a deterioration in your pet’s condition.

 Types of heart disease